Connect With Us

 Kaylee oversees all aspects of the WSGLT’s business administration, finances, marketing and communications, and event planning, and assists with fundraising efforts.
 She has been with the WSGLT for 3 years and previously worked as an Interpretive Ranger for the National Park Service, bringing her cultural preservation experience to help grow the Wyoming Stock Growers Land Trust and promote the continuation of the ranching lifestyle.

 Kaylee was born and raised in Wyoming and is passionate about the Cowboy State and its open spaces.
 She graduated from Colorado State University with a Bachelor’s degree in Anthropology and a minor in History.
 She’s an avid traveler and has been to 30 U.S. States, Canada, Mexico, Ireland, Scotland, and Bermuda, with a list of many more to visit.
 Traveling the world has taught her to appreciate the beauty and wildness of her home state and she’s dedicated to helping keep Wyoming, Wyoming.
-In her free time, Kaylee enjoys reading, traveling, and spending time with her son.
+In her free time, Kaylee enjoys reading, traveling, and spending time with her fiance and kids.

 As WSGLT’s Conservation Director, Tate manages the land trust’s conservation programs, specifically shepherding conservation easement acquisition projects from initial proposal to final closing.
 Tate has a background in land management, having spent most of his career managing 3.9 million acres of Wyoming state trust land.